hashchange/backbone.cycle/README.md

 There are three components in this package:

-- Backbone.Cycle.Model just offers basic navigation features
-- Backbone.Cycle.SelectableModel and Backbone.Cycle.SelectableCollection, used in tandem, provide the full feature set.
+- [Backbone.Cycle.SelectableModel][Cycle.SelectableModel-methods] and [Backbone.Cycle.SelectableCollection][Cycle.SelectableCollection-methods] are used together.
+They provide the full feature set.

-## Basic navigation: Backbone.Cycle.Model

-The basic navigation methods are provided by Backbone.Cycle.Model.
-The component doesn't include the ability to select items.

-### Methods of Backbone.Cycle.Model
+- [Backbone.Cycle.Model][lightweight-mixin] just offers basic navigation features, and does not support making selections.

+## Full-featured mixins

+[Backbone.Cycle.SelectableModel][Cycle.SelectableModel-methods] and [Backbone.Cycle.SelectableCollection][Cycle.SelectableCollection-methods] provide you with methods for navigation, and for selecting items.
+The collection also gives you [options for automatic selections][setup-options].

+Both components must be used together. **You must apply the model mixin, Backbone.Cycle.SelectableModel, to all models in a Backbone.Cycle.SelectableCollection.**

+### Inheriting from Backbone.Select

+Backbone.Cycle.SelectableModel and Backbone.Cycle.SelectableCollection inherit the features of [Backbone.Select][].
+A SelectableCollection allows one model to be selected at a time; it is derived from [Backbone.Select.One][].

+As a result, you can `select()` models, retrieve the `selected` model from a collection, listen to `reselect:one` or `deselected` events, implement an `onSelect` event handler etc. See the [Backbone.Select documentation][Backbone.Select] for more on selection-related methods, properties and events.

+### Model methods

-There are two kinds of methods in Backbone.Cycle.Model.
+Backbone.Cycle.SelectableModel adds two kinds of navigation methods to a Backbone model.

 #### Looping navigation methods

   `model.next()`, `model.prev()`, `model.ahead(n)`, `model.behind(n)`.

-They return the next or previous model in the collection, relative to the model the method is called on. `ahead` and `behind` return a model which is _n_ items ahead or back.
+Looping navigation methods return the next or previous model in the collection, relative to the model the method is called on. `ahead` and `behind` return a model which is _n_ items ahead or back.
 Once the final item of the collection is reached, the methods loop and continue from the first item, or from the last item when moving in the opposite direction.

 #### Non-looping navigation methods